 While attending law school, Larry was the Lead Articles Editor of the CommLaw Conspectus Law Journal.

 Larry is listed in the 2018 and the six years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business in the area of Construction.
-He was recognized in The Best Lawyers in America® for Construction Law in 2018 and the four years immediately preceding.
+He was recognized in The Best Lawyers in America® for Construction Law in 2019 and the five years immediately preceding.
 Larry was recognized in 2015, 2016, 2017 and 2018 as a Washington D.C.
 “Super Lawyer” in the area of Construction Litigation by Super Lawyers magazine.
 He was recommended in the area of Construction Law by Legal 500 US in 2016 and the three years immediately preceding and in 2018, he was recognized as a "Leading Lawyer" by Legal 500 US.
 Larry has been recognized as a “Top Rated Lawyer” in Washington D.C. for Construction Law by Legal Leader.
 He is AV Preeminent® rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.

 Catholic University of America Columbus School of Law, J.D.
 (1997)